replicatedhq/kotskinds/README.md

 # kotskinds

-This directory contains the definitions and clientsets for the kots.io kinds.
+This repository contains the definitions and clientsets for the kots.io kinds.
 These aren't CRDs and controllers, but are implemented as normal Kubernetes objects.
 This allows us to use the client-go and other functionality to parse and ensure conformance.

 ## Building